-Clare has an MSc in Human Resource Management and Development from Nottingham Trent Business School and a BA Hons from the University of East Anglia.
+Clare has an MSc with Commendation in Human Resource Management and Development from Nottingham Trent Business School and a Drama BA Hons from the University of East Anglia.
 Organisation Development Practitioner Programmes with Roffey Park and Ashridge developed her OD practice further.
-She is a coach and psychometric practitioner (EBW) with an Advanced Certificate in Cognitive Behavioural Therapy Approaches, a Certificate in Dramatherapy and training in Gestalt approaches to group facilitation.
-She is a qualified Action Learning Set facilitator.
+She is a PCC accredited coach and psychometric practitioner (EBW) with an Advanced Certificate in Cognitive Behavioural Therapy Approaches, a Certificate in Dramatherapy and training in Gestalt approaches to group facilitation.
+She is a qualified Action Learning Set facilitator and holds a Diploma in Executive Coaching and Mentoring.
+She is licensed to deliver the “When Cultures Meet” workshop from Power + Systems.

 Clare lives in South Cambridgeshire with her young family, husband and dog Flash.
-She enjoys dog walking, textile crafts, cooking for friends and would love to have time to go back to theatre, dancing and acting one day.
-For now, she’s kept busy as an active member of the school PTA and local village community.
+She enjoys textile crafts, cooking for friends dancing and acting.
+She is an active member of the school PTA and local village community.